 This easy Limoncello Cake bursts with bright lemon flavor!
-The limoncello glaze infuses the cake to make it extra moist and adds a touch of tart sweetness on top.
+The limoncello icing infuses into the cake to make it extra moist and adds a touch of tart sweetness on top.
+With just the right balance of sweet and citrus, serve this lemon cake for afternoon tea or as a delicious dessert.
 Bring a slice of lemony sunshine into your day!

 Jump to:

 This limoncello cake recipe is a version of a lemon loaf, a glazed tea bread similar to pound cake, though it's moister and has a softer crumb.
-Lemon tea breads are generally made in a loaf pan, although as a quick bread, you can use a bundt pan as well (more on that later).
+Lemon tea breads are generally made in a loaf pan, although as a quick bread, you can use a bundt pan as well (see choosing your cake style and size below).

 Step 1: Make the batter

-Add the flour mixture to the yogurt mixture and stir until just combined (photo 2).
-Try not to over-mix the batter -- you don't want to develop the gluten so the cake stays tender.
+Add the flour mixture to the yogurt mixture and stir until just combined.
+Try not to over-mix the batter - you don't want to develop the gluten so the cake stays tender.

 Step 2: Bake the cake

-Bake the cake at 350˚F for 40 to 45 minutes until a cake tester or toothpick inserted into the center is clean and the top of the cake is golden brown (photo 3).
+Bake the cake at 350˚F for 40 to 45 minutes until a cake tester or toothpick inserted into the center is clean and the top of the cake is golden brown.
 Remove the cake from the oven and let sit for 10 minutes on a cooling rack.

 Step 3: Infuse and glaze the cake

-While the cake is cooling in the pan, whisk together the powdered sugar and the limoncello in a bowl until smooth.
-Adjust the consistency by adding 1 teaspoon of water or more sifted powdered sugar as needed.
+While the cake is cooling, whisk together the powdered sugar and the limoncello in a bowl until smooth.
+Adjust the consistency by adding 1 teaspoon of water or more sifted powdered sugar as needed (photo 5).

-Drizzle the remainder of the glaze over the cake and let the glaze dry.
-It's...uhm...the icing on the cake!
+Drizzle the remainder of the glaze over the cake and let the glaze dry. this step is...uhm...the icing on the cake (photo 7)!

 Questions asked and answered